An Interview with Ella Eastin, American Swimmer: Part 2

 Ella

 I have a lot to say!
-To start, my journey to diagnosis included connecting with people that I knew also have experience with POTS/other chronic illnesses.
+To start, my journey to diagnosis included connecting with people that also have experience with POTS/other chronic illnesses.
 I do think it’s actually pretty common for people with forms of disorder, to somehow reach an unofficial diagnosis either through someone that they know or through their own research.
-Which, you know, I think is a reflection of the lack of support and infrastructure in healthcare right now to help these patients.
+Which I think is a reflection of the lack of support and infrastructure in healthcare right now to help these patients.
 It’s unfortunate, but that's the reality.
-So as a person navigating this, it can be really, really hard, but because I have a friend who went through this illness and was a swimmer with a physician mother, she unofficially diagnosed me over the phone.
+So as a person navigating this, it can be really hard, but because I have a friend who went through this illness and was a swimmer with a physician mother, she unofficially diagnosed me over the phone.
 After that, I could make steps towards seeing other physicians that I could eventually get a diagnosis with.

 You’d never wish a chronic illness upon your worst enemy, but at the same time, there’s so much gratitude when you meet someone else that is experiencing the same thing.
 One day I asked my audience what one word they would use to describe what living with a chronic or invisible illness is like, and the number one answer was misunderstood.
 From there, I created a platform called Dysunderstood.